awsdocs/amazon-workspaces-administration-guide/doc_source/update-dns-server.md

 1. Close the Registry Editor\.

 1. Reboot the WorkSpace, or restart the service SkyLightWorkspaceConfigService\.
+**Note**
+After you restart the service SkyLightWorkspaceConfigService, it can take up to 1 minute for the network adapter to reflect the change\.

 1. Proceed to [Step 2](#update-dns-active-directory), and update your DNS server settings in Active Directory to replace `OldIP1` with `NewIP1`\.